 The only changes to Section 57-38-01.25 following its enactment occurred during the 2009 and 2013 legislative sessions and were technical in nature.
-The passage of 2009 House Bill No. 1324 eliminated the optional long-form filing method (Form ND-2) and replaced it with a simplified filing method for any taxpayer who did not have tax deductions or credits, and 2013 House Bill No. 1106 streamlined the lengthy description of a passthrough entity by providing a definition of the term at the outset of the income tax chapter.
+The passage of 2009 House Bill No. 1324 eliminated the optional long-form filing method (Form ND-2) and replaced it with a simplified filing method for any taxpayer who did not have tax deductions or credits.
+House Bill No. 1106 (2013) streamlined the lengthy description of a passthrough entity by providing a definition of the term at the outset of the income tax chapter.

-Information provided to the Political Subdivision Taxation Committee by the Tax Department on July 29, 2015, and later amended on August 12, 2015, indicates the credit was not claimed on any corporate income tax returns in tax years 2007 through 2014.
+Information provided by the Tax Department indicates the credit was not claimed on any corporate income tax returns in tax years 2007 through 2015.
 The number of individual income tax returns on which the credit was claimed and the total amount claimed is as follows:

-- In tax year 2007, the credit was not claimed on any individual income tax returns; - In tax years 2008 and 2009, the amount claimed cannot be disclosed due to confidentiality restrictions as the credit was claimed on fewer than five returns; - In tax year 2010, the credit was not claimed on any individual income tax returns; - In tax year 2011, a total of \$12,771 was claimed over six returns; and

-• In tax years 2012 through 2014, the amount claimed cannot be disclosed due to confidentiality restrictions as the credit was claimed on fewer than five returns.
+- In tax year 2007, the credit was not claimed on any individual income tax returns; - In tax years 2008 and 2009, the amount claimed cannot be disclosed due to confidentiality restrictions as the credit was claimed on fewer than five returns: - In tax year 2010, the credit was not claimed on any individual income tax returns; - In tax year 2011, a total of \$12,771 was claimed over six returns; and - In tax years 2012 through 2015, the amount claimed cannot be disclosed due to confidentiality restrictions as the credit was claimed on fewer than five returns.